January – July 2014

-FilmPro is a movie streaming service who’s goal is to make high quality movies available outside of the theater or film festivals.
+Project VisionFilmPro is a movie streaming service whose goal is to make high-quality independent movies available outside of the theater or film festivals.
 On the website, producers can upload their projects and set their own ticket prices, and audiences can watch and download high-definition films at home or on their favorite movie device.

-FilmPro is the solution for independent filmmakers to distribute and monetize their projects their way.
+SolutionFilmPro allows independent filmmakers to distribute and monetize their projects their way.
 Producers can set their own ticket price and distribution areas, get feedback from viewers and supporters, and control whether their film is downloadable.

-Producers and Members are two of the five user cases I created to establish the user flow.
+User CasesI conducted both remote and in-person interviews and created empathy maps to understand the needs of the users I’m designing for.
+The primary user group was independent producers who wanted to post their films for sale.
+A secondary user group identified was members who want to watch independent films.
 Since the service was primarily designed for these two user types, I refined these flows to reduce the number of clicks to an action.
-Producers need to quickly upload their projects and acquire an embed code, while Members need to quickly select and view videos.
+Producers need to quickly upload their projects and acquire an embed code, while members need to quickly select and view videos.

-Design ApproachWhen your content is colorful film still shots and vibrant movie posters, the UI should fall into the background.
-The two services that I used as a visual comparison were iTunes and YouTube. iTunes had excellent project pages and an intuitive video player, while YouTube had a more user friendly upload process and a more robust search function.
+Design ApproachWhen your content is colorful film still shots and vibrant movie posters, the visual design of the app should fall into the background.
+The two services that I used as a visual comparison were iTunes and YouTube. iTunes had excellent project pages and an intuitive video player, while YouTube had a more user-friendly upload process and a more robust search function.
 I wanted to incorporate the best from both services and make sure the content led the design in every aspect.

 IdeationI had a pretty good idea of how I wanted FilmPro to flow after the initial meeting with the developers on their capabilities.
 I built some quick wireframes in Illustrator and refined them into a Functional Specifications document that I created so the owners, the development team, and I would all be on the same page.